Saddle point preconditioners for weak-constraint 4D-Var: Bounds on eigenvalues for the block diagonal preconditioner

 \section{Bounds on eigenvalues for the block diagonal preconditioner}

-For a block diagonal preconditioner of the form $\mathbfcal{P}_D$, it is possible to describe the convergence of the preconditioned MINRES algorithm by analysing the eigenvalues of the preconditioned system (see \cite[Chapter 4]{ESW2014}, for instance). {{We note that for the preconditioned GMRES algorithm spectral information is insufficient to describe convergence (see e.g. \cite{greenbaum1996any}).
-Therefore the theoretical bounds presented in Sections \ref{sec:EvalBounds}--\ref{sec:Rprecond} are informative strictly for the block diagonal preconditioner, with numerical experiments for the inexact constraint preconditioner $\mathbfcal{P}_{I}$ being presented in Section \ref{sec:NumExpt} for numerical comparison.}}
+For a {symmetric positive definite} block diagonal preconditioner of the form $\mathbfcal{P}_D$, it is possible to describe the convergence of the preconditioned MINRES algorithm by analysing the eigenvalues of the preconditioned system $\mathbfcal{P}_D^{-1}\mathbfcal{A}$ (see \cite[Chapter 4]{ESW2014}, for instance). {In the data assimilation setting $\mathbfcal{P}_D$ is symmetric positive definite, as all proposed approximations $\widehat{\mathbf{D}}$, $\widehat{\mathbf{R}}$ as well as the Schur complement approximation $\widehat{\mathbf{S}}$ are themselves defined to be symmetric positive definite.} {{We note that for the preconditioned GMRES algorithm spectral information is insufficient to describe convergence (see e.g. \cite{greenbaum1996any}).
+Therefore the theoretical bounds presented in Sections \ref{sec:EvalBounds}--\ref{sec:Rprecond} are informative strictly for the block diagonal preconditioner, with experiments for the inexact constraint preconditioner $\mathbfcal{P}_{I}$ being presented in Section \ref{sec:NumExpt} for numerical comparison.}}

 The matrices $\mathbfcal{A}$ and $\mathbfcal{P}_D$ defined in \eqref{eq:saddlepointA} and \eqref{eq:prec} can be written as

 where

 and with $\widehat{\bfPhi}$ and $\widehat{\bfS}$ approximations of $\bfPhi$ and the (negative) Schur complement $\bfS=\bfPsi\bfPhi^{-1}\bfPsi^\top$.
 We now denote